pandas-dev/pandas/doc/source/computation.rst

    frame.corr(method=histogram_intersection)

-A related method :meth:`~DataFrame.corrwith` is implemented on DataFrame to compute the correlation between another DataFrame or Series object.
+A related method :meth:`~DataFrame.corrwith` is implemented on DataFrame to compute the correlation between another DataFrame or Series object with the columns of the same names (``how='pairwise'`` by default):

 .. ipython:: python